 When to use feed thickeners and other medication

-If you have tried the above and nothing seems to be working, talk to your lead maternity carer, local Plunket nurse or your doctor.
-They may be able to suggest other strategies and will be able to discuss the use of feed thickeners and other medication to reduce the spilling, if it is accompanied by unsettled times.
+If you have tried the suggestions above and nothing seems to be working, talk to your lead maternity carer, local Plunket nurse or doctor.
+They may be able to suggest other strategies and discuss the use of feed thickeners and other medications to reduce the spilling, particularly if it is accompanied by significant pain or growth problems.

 Be prepared for spills – some practical tips

-If you are looking after a baby who's constantly bringing up feeds, you may feel that you always smell of sour milk.
+Looking after a baby who's constantly spilling can be frustrating.
 Being prepared can help you manage the situation: